tunogya/abandon-website/docs/policies/1-Legal/2-privacy-policy.md

   provide our Services.
 If you do not provide this information, we may not be able to provide our Services to you.
 * Our legitimate interests in protecting our Services from abuse, fraud, or security risks, or in developing, improving, or promoting our Services, including when we train our models.
 This may include the processing of Account Information, Content, Social Information, and Technical Information.
-See here for instructions on how you can opt out of our use of your information to train our models.
+See our help center for instructions on how you can opt out of our use of your information to train our models.
 * Your consent when we ask for your consent to process your Personal Information for a specific purpose that we communicate to you.
 You have the right to withdraw your consent at any time.
-* Compliance with our legal obligations when we use your Personal Information to comply with applicable law or when we protect our or our affiliates’, users’, or third parties’ rights, safety, and property.
+* Compliance with our legal obligations when we use your Personal Information to comply with applicable law or when we protect our or our affiliates', users', or third parties' rights, safety, and property.

-**EEA and UK Representative**.
-We’ve appointed the following representatives in the EEA and UK for data protection matters.
-You can contact our representatives at privacy@abandon.ai.
-Alternatively:

-* For users in the EEA: AbandonAI Ireland Limited, at 1st Floor, The Liffey Trust Centre, 117-126 Sheriff Street Upper, Dublin 1, D01 YC43, Ireland.
-* For users in the UK: AbandonAI UK Ltd, Suite 1, 3rd Floor, 11-12 St. James’s Square, London SW1Y 4LB, United Kingdom.

 **Data Transfers**.
 Where required, we will use appropriate safeguards for transferring Personal Information outside of the EEA, Switzerland, and the UK.
 We will only transfer Personal Information pursuant to a legally valid transfer